kosbr/kosbr.github.io/_posts/2022-10-15-kubernetes-cluster.markdown

 - This is raw cluster.
 For example, you must install ingress to use it.
 It can be not simple.
 - **Only professionals should prepare kubernetes infrastructure for production projects.
 Or just use ready cloud solutions.**

+Read my another article [article](/2022/10/15/helm-best-practises.html) about bests practises of deploying to kubernetes.